-The Pediatric Residency program at Dell Medical School seeks medical school graduates pursuing a career in pediatrics who have an interest in developing skills in a variety of domains including clinical care, research, advocacy, education and quality improvement.
+The Pediatric Residency program at Dell Medical School seeks medical school graduates pursuing a career in pediatrics who have an interest in developing skills in a variety of domains, including clinical care, research, advocacy, education and quality improvement.

 Applicants with one of the following qualifications are eligible for appointment to accredited residency programs:

-- Graduates of colleges of osteopathic medicine in the U.S. accredited by the American Osteopathic Association.
+- Graduate of a college of osteopathic medicine in the U.S. accredited by the American Osteopathic Association.

-- Graduates of medical schools outside the U.S. and Canada who meet one of the following qualifications:
+- Graduate of a medical school outside of the U.S. and Canada who meets one of the following qualifications:

-- Has graduated from a medical school outside the United States and has completed a Fifth Pathway program provided by an LCME-accredited medical school.
+- Graduated from a medical school outside of the United States and completed a Fifth Pathway program provided by a Liaison Committee on Medical Education-accredited medical school.

 - Holds a full and unrestricted license to practice medicine in a United States licensing jurisdiction in his or her current Accreditation Council for Graduate Medical Education specialty or subspecialty program.

-- Holds a currently valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment; or,
+- Holds a currently valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment.

-Applicants for the PGY-1 level are selected through the National Residency Match Program (NRMP).
-All applications should be submitted through the Electronic Residency Application Service (ERAS).
+Applicants for the PGY-1 level are selected through the National Resident Matching Program.
+All applications should be submitted through the Electronic Residency Application Service.

-The following should be included in your application:
+The following should be included in the application:

-- Three letters of recommendation from faculty members with whom you have worked
+- Three letters of recommendation from faculty members with whom the applicant has worked.

-Candidates will only be invited to interview if ECFMG certified (as applicable).
-Applicants must be a U.S. citizen, permanent resident or have an EAD card.
+Candidates requiring ECMFG certification will only be invited to an interview if they are ECFMG certified.
+Applicants must be U.S. citizens, permanent residents or have an EAD card.

-After review of application materials, qualified applicants will be contacted by our program to schedule an interview.
-We conduct interviews from mid-October through December.
+After a review of application materials, the program will contact qualified applicants via Interview Broker to schedule an interview.
+The program conducts interviews from mid-October through January.